NanDeng622/test4/README.md

 B added a function

-​	the func is about shakehand
+​	the func is about shake hand